- The Region

 - Freedom of Information and Privacy

-In 2011, the Ministry of Health adpoted a new process for strategic planning referred to as strategy deployment or Hoshin Kanri.
+In 2011, the Ministry of Health adopted a new model for strategic planning referred to as strategy deployment or Hoshin Kanri.

 This year, Sun Country Health Region Health along with other health system leaders from Regional Health Authorities, Saskatchewan Cancer Agency, Health Quality Council, SAHO and the Ministry of Health worked together to create a provincial Health Plan.